ruvnet/ds.js/docs/examples/sentiment/README.md

 # Sentiment Analysis Example

-This example demonstrates how to use DS.js to build a sentiment analysis module that can classify text as positive, negative, or neutral, along with a confidence score.
+This example demonstrates how to use DSPy.ts to build a sentiment analysis module that can classify text as positive, negative, or neutral, along with a confidence score.

 ## Overview